JuliaDynamics/DynamicalBilliards.jl/docs/src/basic/basic_usage.md

 ## Visualizing

 ---
-!!! note
+!!! failure "Currently offline!"

-    Plotting in `DynamicalBilliards` is currently done through the `PyPlot` package.
+    Plotting in `DynamicalBilliards` is was done through the `PyPlot` package.
 However the development has now switched to using `Plots` in conjuction with `RecipesBase`.
-Until those changes are final, the plotting features of this package are summarized in the following paragraphs.
+This happened for increased ease-of-use and decrease of the package total size.
+Until the transition from `PyPlot` to `RecipesBase` is final, the plotting features of this package are offline, since the dependency on `PyPlot` had to be taken off.

 The functions `plot_obstacle(o::Obstacle; kwargs...)`, `plot_billiard(bt::Vector{Obstacle}; kwargs...)` and `plot_particle(p::AbstractParticle; kwargs...)` are provided in order to plot the respective elements **on the current PyPlot figure**.
 In order to animate the evolution of a particle in a billiard table, use the function: